Charles Booth (social reformer): Early life and education

 Booth became alienated from the dominant, nonconformist business class of Liverpool into which he had been born.
-Then on 19 April 1871, Charles Booth married Mary Macaulay, and the couple settled in London.
-The niece of the historian Thomas Babington Macaulay, she was a cousin of the Fabian socialist and author, Beatrice Webb.
-Mary had a reputation for being well-educated and intelligent.
-Also, Mary was an advisor to Booth in his business affairs and played an active role in contributing to Booth's survey of London life and labour conditions.

-Charles and Mary Booth had 7 children, 3 sons, and 4 daughters.

-His eldest daughter Antonia married the Hon Sir Malcolm Macnaghten, and others married into the Ritchie and Gore Browne families.

 Career

-Booth's father died in 1860, leaving him in control of the family business.
-He entered the skinning and leather business with his elder brother Alfred, and they set up Alfred Booth and Company with offices in Liverpool and New York City using a £20,000 inheritance.
-In 1865 Booth campaigned for the Liberal in Toxteth, Liverpool, albeit unsuccessfully.
+Booth's father died in 1860, bequeathing him control of the family business.
+He entered the skinning and leather business with his elder brother Alfred, and they set up Alfred Booth and Company establishing offices in Liverpool and New York City with a £20,000 inheritance.
+In 1865 Booth campaigned for the Liberals in Toxteth, Liverpool, albeit unsuccessfully.

 After learning the shipping trade, Booth was able to persuade Alfred and his sister Emily to invest in steamships and established a service to Pará, Maranhão, and Ceará in Brazil.
-Then in 1866 Booth and Alfred commenced the start of a shipping service between Brazil and Europe named the Booth Steamship Company.
-Booth himself went on the first voyage to Brazil on 14 February 1866.
+Then in 1866 Charles and Alfred Booth commenced the start of a shipping service between Brazil and Europe named the Booth Steamship Company.
+Charles himself went on the first voyage to Brazil on 14 February 1866.
 He was also involved in the building of a harbor at Manaus which overcame seasonal fluctuations in water levels.
 Booth described this as his "monument" (to shipping) when he visited Manaus for the last time in 1912.
-Booth would write letters to his wife describing the business problems that would rise such as personnel management, decision making, and factory relocation this laid a foundation for the fundamentals of business ethics.
+Booth would write letters to his wife describing the business problems that would rise such as personnel management, decision making, and factory relocation; this laid a foundation for the fundamentals of business ethics.
 Booth Shipping Line's biggest rival was R. Singlehurst and Company, but Booth kept calm while managing business affairs.